org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 strongly depends on the technology applied to build the binary from source and the exact build configuration.

 Please note, that a Software Asset in its lifecycle has different representations.
 One may use the following terms to identify the status in the lifecycle:
 * **as-defined** - the Software Asset as defined by the source code and build instructions.
-* **as-developed** - the Software Asset as output by the build procedure
+* **as-build** - the Software Asset as output by the build procedure.
+* **as-packaged** - the Software Asset as packaged by the supplier.
-* **as-delivered** - the Software Asset as packaged for delivery or as delivered to the recipient
+* **as-delivered** - the Software Asset as delivered to a recipient
 * **as-deployed** - the Software Asset as deployed on a target system

 It is important to understand that SBOMs on the different lifecycle stages may show different details.
+Ideally, changes to the SBOMs along the lifecycle are well understood and completely traceable.

+*NOTE: using an SBOM as-defined to monitor vulnerabilities in the target systems may not be appropriate.
+Along the lifecycle and supply chain various modifications, substitutions, patches may have been applied.*

 ## Unique Identification / Precise Details